Killaars/ADR-demo/README.md

-# Git voor de racebaandemo
+# Git of the racetrackdemo
-* Herkent automatisch 4 gevaarlijke stoffen stickers die achterop ANKI overdrive autos geplakt zijn en vat de resultaten samen in een streamlit dashboard.
+* Recognizes 4 signs of dangerous chemicals that are located on the rear of ANKI overdrive cars.
+Presents the results in a streamlit dashboard

 ### Git clone
 * `git clone git@git.intranet.rws.nl:Datalab/workshops/tutorials/racebaan_adr.git`
 * `cd racebaan_adr`

-### Bouwen Conda environment met de .yml file
+### Build Conda environment from .yml file
 * `conda env create -f ADRenvironment.yml`

-### Activeer environment
+### Activate environment
 * `conda activate ADRdemo`

-### Installeren tflite via wheel bestand
+### Install tflite using wheel file
-* Indien je op linux x86_64 draait kan je dit overslaan
+* You can skip this step if cloning on Linux x86_64
 * https://www.tensorflow.org/lite/guide/python.
-* Kies de Python 3.7 versie die bij jouw systeem hoort.
+* Choose Python 3.7 version that matches your system
-* eventueel installeren met:
+* Install with:
 * `python3.7 -m pip install wheelbestand`

-### Installeren Bluepy
+### Install Bluepy
 * `sudo apt-get install python3-pip libglib2.0-dev`
 * `python3.7 -m pip install bluepy --user`

-### Open nieuwe tab/terminal met dezelfde environment
+### Open new tab/terminal with the same environment
-* in nieuwe tab/terminal:
+* In new tab/terminal:
 * `conda activate ADRdemo`

-### Draai herkenningsmodel
+### Run recognitionmodel
 * `python ADRmodel.py --model ADRmodel.tflite --labels ADRlabels.txt --output ADRoutput.csv --mode ADR`
-* Auto's gaan rijden en webcamscherm opent.
-Indien auto's met meer dan 90% zekerheid herkent worden, worden de resultaten in ADRoutput.csv weggeschreven en gevisualiseerd in het streamlit dashboard.
+* Cars start driving and webcamscreen opens.
+If labels are recognized with more than 90% certainty, the results are stored in ADRoutput.csv and visualized in the streamlit dashboard.

-### Of draai object herkenningsmodel
+### Or run object detection model
 *`python ADRmodel.py --model ADRmodel.tflite --labels ADRlabels.txt --output ADRoutput.csv --mode object`

-### Eventueel inputspeed aanpassen met --input_speed XXX
+### Inputspeed can be set with --input_speed XXX
-* XXX is een integer tussen de 200 en 800.
-Regelt de snelheid van de auto's
+* XXX is an integer between 200 en 800.
+Determines speed of the cars.

-### Open streamlit in de andere tab
+### Open streamlit in other tab
 * `streamlit run ADRstreamlit.py`
-* Eventueel latlon coordinaten aanpassen als demo niet in Utrecht gedraaid wordt.
+* Latlon coordinates can be changed if the demo is not in Utrecht
-* werkt het beste in firefox merk ik
+* Runs best in Firefox

-### Opbouwen racebaan
+### Building of track
-* Maak een 'ovaal' van 2x 2 rechte stukken afgewisseld door 2x 2 bochten aan elkaar.
-Rondje begint met recht stuk 34 (start/finish), daarna recht stuk 39, 2x bocht 20, recht stuk 36, recht stuk 40 en 2 bochten 18.
-Brug met webcam op het einde van de laatste bocht 20 en het begin van rechte stuk 36.
-Webcam gericht op het rechte stuk.
-Auto's in dezelfde richting laten rijden als hierboven beschreven.
+* Make an 'oval' track with 2x 2 straight pieces with 2x 2 corner pieces.
+Track starts with straight piece 34 (start/finish), then straight piece 39, 2x corner 20, straigh 36, straight 40 and 2 corner 18.
+Bridge with webcam at the end of the second corner 20 and the beginning of the straight 36.
+Point webcam to straight piece.
+Cars should drive in the same direction as track layout above.